Satellite-im/warp-docs/extensions/constellation/memory.md

 ## In-Memory Extension Overview

-In-Memory Filesystem extension is a in-memory storage extension designed for storing and retreiving data from memory.
+In-Memory Filesystem extension is an in-memory storage extension designed for storing and retrieving data from memory.

 ***
 Note: This extension is used for development and testing purposes.
-Use of this extension will result in data loss if it is not pulled from memory.
+The use of this extension will result in data loss if it is not pulled from memory.
 ***

-***WARNING: PLEASE BE SURE TO HAVE ENOUGH AVAILABLE MEMORY BEFORE STORING ANY LARGE AMOUNTS OF DATA IN MEMORY, OTHERWISE THERE IS A CHANGE OF SYSTEM UNSTABILITY OR THE APPLICATION CRASHING DUE TO AN OUT-OF-MEMORY ERROR***
+***WARNING: PLEASE BE SURE TO HAVE ENOUGH AVAILABLE MEMORY BEFORE STORING ANY LARGE AMOUNTS OF DATA IN MEMORY, OTHERWISE THERE IS A CHANGE OF SYSTEM INSTABILITY OR THE APPLICATION CRASHES DUE TO AN OUT-OF-MEMORY ERROR***

 ## Importing extension into cargo project